 L. Ron Hubbard was an American author and humanitarian.
 He dedicated his life to providing practical solutions to Mankind’s most pressing problems.
 His works cover subjects as diverse as drug rehabilitation, criminal rehabilitation, education, marriage and family, and many other aspects of life.

 Hubbard examined the effects of crime and anti-social behavior from the top down and from the bottom up.
 After witnessing the execution of a prisoner as a young man, he realized that killing a man was not justice, but merely a type of revenge.
 It was not a solution.
 Nor did locking a person away for life solve the problem.
 In his own words, “All one learns in a cage is that he has indeed become an animal.”

 Mr. Hubbard personally worked as a Special Officer for the Los Angeles Police Department in the late 1940’s.
 As early as 1952, he began a rehabilitation program for juvenile delinquents.
 Continuing to search for the one common denominator that marked anyone’s start of a career in crime, Mr. Hubbard found that the loss of self-respect is what brought about any life of lawlessness and criminality.

 The Criminon curriculum consists of secular derivations of L. Ron Hubbard’s research and writing.
 Hubbard’s workable methodologies provide Criminon the ability to provide true rehabilitation.

 Criminon is funded by donations from the public including individuals, businesses, and interested community betterment organizations.
 We also have government funding in countries outside the United States and for special delivery projects in the United States.

-Criminon is a non-profit public benefit corporation and spends the money it receives on supporting it’s existing programs and expanding them to assist the thousands who reach for our help.
+Criminon is a non-profit public benefit corporation and spends the money it receives on supporting its existing program and expanding it to assist the thousands who reach for our help.